KirstensGitHub/predicting_attention/README.md

 - analyze the resulting data (`./analysis`)

-The full stimulus set is publicly available at [HERE]
+The full stimulus set is publicly available at [LINK HERE]

 The anonmyzed data from these experiments are publicly available at [LINK HERE]

-The full published research article is publicly available at [LINK]
+The full published research article is publicly available at [LINK HERE]